 Figure 21 shows the cycle per cycle mean of 20-Hz measurements number in Ku-Band (on the left) and C-Band (on the right).
-A very weak seasonal signal is visible, furthermore a weak evolution is visible for C-Band between the period from cycles 1 to 100 and from cycle 100 onwards.
+A very weak seasonal signal is visible.

 Figure 21: Cycle per cycle mean of 20-Hz measurements number in Ku-Band (left) and C-Band (right)